Best headlamps for astronomy and stargazing 2024: The top picks for seeing at night

 🔎 Olight Perun 2: A robust and versatile flashlight that can be used in a multitude of situations thanks to it's three mounting options including occasionally being worn as a headlamp.

-You don't just have to hold the flashlight in your hands, either.
-Its base is magnetic, so you can attach it to things like tent poles or tripods — and it also comes with a pocket clip, so you can attach it to the front of your jacket, or a bag for example.
+The magnetic base to the flashlight component also means you can attach it to various surfaces including tent poles or tripods, while the accompanying pocket clip means you can clip it onto the front of your jacket, or a bag, too.
 Failing that, you can of course attach it to your head strap and use it as a standard headlamp.

 It does mean it's a little bulkier than other headlamps on the list, but it's a small price to pay for the swathe of other functions you're getting here.
 In our Olight Perun 2 review (where we awarded it an impressive 4.5 out of 5 stars) we praised its ultra-bright 2500 lumens, which can reach up to 544 feet — it's the brightest on this list.
 However, it lacks a red LED option which may be a turn-off for stargazers who need to preserve their night vision.